Intro background

 Resource Consumption and Climate Change

-Even if these GHGs are harder to count, keeping this fact in mind should help to ensure we make better daily choices in what we purchase as well as what we do with items we no longer need.
+Even if these GHGs are harder to count, keeping this fact in mind should help ensure we make better daily choices in what we purchase as well as what we do with items we no longer need.

 Be Part of the Solution!!